 Learned Perceptual Image Patch Similarity computes a perceptual distance between deep feature activations \citep{zhang2018lpips}.
 For layer-wise normalized features $\hat f^{l}_{h,w,x}$ and $\hat f^{l}_{h,w,y}$ as well as learned weights $w_l$, the distance is calculated as:

-where the symbol $\odot$ denotes the Hadamard element wise product.
-This operation represents channel wise scaling performed by the learned weight vector $w_l$.
+where the symbol $\odot$ denotes the Hadamard element-wise product.
+This operation represents channel-wise scaling performed by the learned weight vector $w_l$.

 The evaluation metrics mentioned above assume either distributional access to real samples, as in the cases of Frechet Inception Distance and Frechet Video Distance, or the availability of paired references such as Structural Similarity, Mean Squared Error, Peak Signal-to-Noise Ratio, and Learned Perceptual Image Patch Similarity.
 However, in many conditional generation settings, paired pixel-level ground truth is not available.
-In these situations, we utilize semantic prompt and outcome alignment as a reference-free proxy.
+In these situations, semantic prompt and outcome alignment is utilized as a reference-free proxy.

-When pixel-level ground truth is unavailable, we use prompt–outcome semantic alignment as a reference-free fidelity proxy that is widely applicable when pixel-level ground truth is unavailable is prompt and outcome semantic alignment.
-This metric measures whether a synthesized outcome is consistent with the conditioning prompt at the level of high-level semantics.
-Given a textual prompt or specification $p$ and a generated outcome $o$, such as a rendered image or keyframe produced from a generated scenario, we obtain cross-modal embeddings using a pretrained vision and language model such as CLIP \citep{radford2021clip}.
+When pixel-level ground truth is unavailable, prompt--outcome semantic alignment can serve as a reference-free proxy for fidelity that is broadly applicable.
+This metric captures whether a synthesized outcome is consistent with the conditioning prompt at the level of high-level semantics.
+Given a textual prompt or specification $p$ and a generated outcome $o$, such as a rendered image or keyframe produced from a generated scenario, cross-modal embeddings are typically obtained using a pre-trained vision--language model such as CLIP \citep{radford2021clip}.